xinyiyu/IBSEP/README.md

 ## Installation

-Git clone the repository and install the package.
+Git clone the repository and install the package:

 ```
 conda env create -f environment.yml